 It is difficult to find an analyst who does not recognize the investment potential of the green transition.
 At least in the long run.
 The question is not whether you should invest, but rather which stocks to buy and when?

 Okay.
 The stock market has previously been more in the green.
-But precisely the massive price drops over the past year and a half should perhaps make you position yourself on a handful of green stocks.
+But precisely the massive price drops over the past year and a half could be a good reason to position yourself on a handful of green stocks.
 Or more.
 As always, it is extremely good advice to spread your risk.

-Here I have listed 18 Nordic, green shares that I myself or my daughters have in the portfolios (or have an eye on), as well as one we will probably never own:
+Here I have listed 18 Nordic, green shares that I myself or my daughters have in our portfolios (or have an eye on), as well as one we will probably never own:

-Let's start with Vestas, I walked around for a long time, like the cat around the hot porridge.
-Despite the notoriously bad financial statements, I chose to pick up the share based on the group's West Jutland roots and the fact that the Vestas turbines are the very image of the green transition.
-Of course at too high a level.
+Let's start with Vestas, that I personally, based on the group's West Jutland roots and the fact that the Vestas turbines are the very image of the green transition consider a must have.
 The current performance is not impressive, but in the long term, Vestas should get its earnings and business under control.

 Another company on offshore wind is the Swedish Hexicon, that builds floating platforms for twin mills; a construction that for example would be absolutely brilliant for equipping the northern half of Ringkøbing Fjord with turbines.
 The stock should not take up much space in a portfolio, but with the planned Northern European expansion of offshore wind, there is clearly potential.

 Many may not think of NKT as a green company, but consider how we will ever be able to implement a green transition (and total electrification) without cables and wires . . .
-The operation is solid, and the growth prospects great, as in . . . great.
+The operation is solid, and the growth prospects large, as in . . . large.

 "Our vision is to create a world that runs exclusively on green energy," writes Ørsted, and then the track is chalked up.
 Today, the company is trimmed and ready for future capital expansions, as the need for investment in new offshore wind farms, energy islands and other green energy projects becomes apparent.